JackMcnamee/EmergingTechAssessments/README.md

 demonstrating that the STDDEV.S calculation is a better estimate for the standard deviation of a population when performed on a sample.
 Note that part of this task is to figure out the terminology in the previous sentence.
+***
+## Task Four
+### Description
+Use scikit-learn to apply k-means clustering to Fisher’s famous Iris data set.
+Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.
+***